Ales-Litvin/StudyJava/README.md

 I'm just trying study programming language 'Java'.

 **Note**:
-*  I don't believe, what I can do it.
+*  I don't believe, that I can do it.
 *  I want to be java developer.